-- 1. Load a record train on the player - 2.
-Browse the record train to reach the desired Short IN or Short OUT point and press ALT+I / ALT+O to mark the Short IN / Short OUT points on the current picture.
-The cursor is automatically placed in the adjacent field, so that the operator can manually enter the timecode of the desired Short IN / OUT point if needed1.
+- 1. Load a record train on the player - Browse the record train to reach the desired Short IN or Short OUT point and press ALT+I / ALT+O to mark the Short IN / Short OUT points on the current picture.
+The cursor is automatically placed in the adjacent field, so that the operator can manually enter the timecode of the desired Short IN / OUT point if needed.
 Press ENTER to confirm or ESC to cancel. - Repeat this operation for the complementary Short IN / Short OUT points.
 This is not mandatory.
-If only a Short IN or a Short OUT point is marked, the Default clip duration defined in the Operational Setup menu (p.2.2 F2) will be used to define the missing point. - 4.
-Press ALT+S to save the clip.
-The Save as window opens, giving the operator the opportunity to name / rename the clip if needed.
-Pressing ENTER will save the clip to the current cursor location in the lower section of the VDR Panel.
-When the Save as window is open, the operator still has the possibility to browse the database, select a different page and bank, and even connect to another machine on the network using the Connect window.
-Pressing ALT+U will save the clip to the first available clip location1 in the current server.
+If only a Short IN or a Short OUT point is marked, the Default clip duration defined in the Operational Setup menu (p.2.2 F2) will be used to define the missing point.

-1 If the operator knows the timecode of the IN / OUT point, he does not need to browse to that picture.
+If the operator knows the timecode of the IN / OUT point, he does not need to browse to that picture.
 He can press ALT+I on any picture, then enter the timecode of the IN / OUT point and confirm with ENTER.